chharvey/counterpoint/docs/reference/variables.md

 This constraint is quite limited and could be a pain point for non-English speakers.
 Many other languages have characters in their alphabet that are not allowed by this rule.
-Therefore, Solid offers a flexible mechanism for allowing identifiers with almost any character in the Unicode character set: **Unicode identifiers**.
+Therefore, Counterpoint offers a flexible mechanism for allowing identifiers with almost any character in the Unicode character set: **Unicode identifiers**.

 By wrapping the identifier name with \`back-ticks\`,